marijaselakovic/JavaScriptIssuesStudy/README.md

 #Requirements
 We run all experiments on a machine with a quad-core 2.10GHz CPU and 16GB RAM.
 - To experiment with issues that run on server-side environments: Node.js environment, available at http://nodejs.org/, and/or io.js, available at https://iojs.org/ .
 We run experiments on Node v0.10.37 and v0.12 and io.js 3.2.0.
-- Client-side issues can be run in Chrome, Chromnium or Firefox.
+- Client-side issues can be run in Chrome or Firefox.
 We reproduce client-side issues in: Firefox 24, 31, 39 and Chrome 17, 29, 42.
 All releases of Firefox can be found at: https://ftp.mozilla.org/pub/firefox/releases/ and we downloaded all Chrome versions from: http://www.oldapps.com/google_chrome.php
 - In the JavaScriptIssuesStudy directory:
     ```
     npm install